9999years/cheatsheets/jujutsu.md

 - jj rebase -r REV -d DEST for a single commit

 You can specify multiple destinations to create merge commits.

+# Resolving conflicts

+- jj resolve
+- `jj new REVISION` to create a new resolution commit after the given commit with conflicts
+- then `jj squash` to combine the commits